-Engine Stop Button
+Engine Stop Switch

-The engine stop button is used to turn the engine off in an emergency.
-To operate, push the button in and hold it in until the engine stops completely.
+The engine stop switch can be used to turn the engine off in an emergency.
+To operate, turn the switch to the \bigotimes (STOP) position.
+The switch must be in the \bigcap (RUN) position to start the engine.